Contarex: Cameras

-The camera body, weighing 910 g., is complex, comprising some 1100 parts, with seven principal alloy pressure castings and additional stamped cover plates to complete the structure.
+The camera bodies are complex; for example, the first model includes nearly 1100 parts, with seven principal alloy pressure castings and additional stamped cover plates to complete the structure.
 However, it is rugged and roller bearings are used in the aperture mechanism.
 Inevitably it requires a specialist for its repair; 43 parts have to be dismantled to remove the top plate for internal access.